arturrc/error_correction_packet/README.md

-# ERROR CORRECTION PROGRAMS
+# BARCODE ERROR CORRECTION PROGRAMS
 *Artur Rego-Costa, January 2023*

-This folder contains two C++ programs to perform string error correction as usually necessary when dealing if barcode-amplicon sequencing.
+This repo contains two C++ programs to perform string error correction as usually necessary when dealing if barcode-amplicon sequencing.
 One program takes a barcode reference list, while the other does not.
 Programs were written by Alex Nguyen Ba and José Rojas Echenique and should be cited as indicated below.